migramirez2/Harmony-ONE/progress/soph-neou.md

+2024-06-07 Fri:

+This week's focus was on stabilizing our devnet and testnet environments by restoring and updating snapshot nodes.
+The objective is to ensure that the latest code in the development branch is stable and functioning correctly.

+---

 2024-05-31 Fri:

 As anticipated last week during our investigation of the consensus loss in devnet, switching to DNS Sync has resulted in a stable consensus.
 Our next step is to enable streamsync on shard 1 while maintaining DNS Sync on shard 0 and continuing our troubleshooting efforts.